 The Company's Amended and Restated 2000 Long-Term Incentive Plan (the "Plan") provides for the granting of awards of up to 8,217,500 shares of common stock.
 These shares of the Company's common stock are available for grants to directors, officers, employees, consultants and service providers and affiliates in the form of stock options or other equity-based awards.
 The Plan authorizes the Board of Directors of the Company, or a duly appointed committee thereof, to issue incentive stock options, non-qualified options, restricted stock, performance-based awards and other stock-based awards.
 Options that have been granted under the Plan expire over a range of 5 years to 10 years from the date of grant and vest over a range of up to 4 years from the date of grant.
+Shares of restricted stock that have been granted under the Plan vest over a range of up to 4 years from the date of grant.
 Performance-based awards that have been granted under the Plan vest after 3 years based upon the attainment of specified performance goals.
 On June 23, 2022, the shareholders of the Company approved an amendment and restatement of the Company's Amended and Restated 2000 Long Term Incentive Plan (the "Plan").
-The amendment and restatement of the Plan to, among other things, increase the shares available for grant under the Plan by 1,180,000 shares.
+The amendment and restatement of the Plan revised the terms and conditions of the Plan to, among other things, increase the shares available for grant under the Plan by 1,180,000 shares.
 As of December 31, 2022, there were 1,133,958 shares available for the grant of awards under the Plan.